-- Pre-requisites: - o CIST 1210 Introduction to Oracle Databases - o CIST 1220 Structured Query Language (SQL)
+- Pre-requisites: - CIST 1210 Introduction to Oracle Databases with a minimum grade of "C"

 CIST 2214 Oracle Database Administration II (4)

 This course introduces participants to the critical task of planning and implementing database backup and recovery strategies.
 Topics include Backup and Recovery, Resource Management and Performance tuning, Globalization Support, and Diagnostic Tools.